 When Agni (digestive fire) becomes impaired because of an imbalance in the Doshas, the metabolism is drastically affected.
 The body’s resistance and immune system are impaired.
 Food components remain undigested and unabsorbed.
 They accumulate in the large intestine turning into a heterogeneous, foul-smelling, sticky substance.
 This material, which is called ama(toxins), clogs the intestines and other channels, such as capillaries and blood vessels.

 It eventually undergoes many chemical changes which create toxins.
 These toxins are absorbed into the blood and enter the general circulation.
 They eventually accumulate in the weaker parts of the body, where they create contraction, clogging, stagnation and weakness of the organs and reduce the immune mechanism of the respective tissues.
-Finally, a disease condition manifests in the affected organs and is identified as arthritis, diabetes, heart disease and so on.
+Finally, a disease condition manifests in the affected organs and may be identified as arthritis, diabetes, heart disease and so on.

-The root of all disease is ama (toxins) developed because of weak digestive fire.
+The ayurveda base of all disease is ama (toxins) developed because of weak digestive fire.
 There are many causes for the development of ama.
 For example, whenever incompatible foods are ingested, agni (digestive fire) will be directly affected as a result of the toxins, or ama created from these poorly digested foods.
 If the tongue is coated with a white film, this symptom indicates that ama (toxins) exists in the large quantity.

 Balancing your digestive fire is a key principle in Ayurvedic medicine.
 That's why ayurveda recommends a number of general practices for better digestion.
 Digestive fire can be compared to a burning fire.
 If the flame is very low than it will take a long time to cook the food.
 In the same way if the fire is too big it can burn the food.
 If we put a huge log on a low fire it will extinguish it.
 Our digestive fires should be balanced so that we can digest our meals efficiently and smoothly.